matbesancon/hugo-site/content/post/2020-01-23-discrete-diff.markdown

 generic types, while `MathOptInterface` types are parameterized by the numeric type used.
 To be fair, maintaining type genericity on a project as large as JuMP is hard without making performance compromises.
-JuMP is not built of functions, but of a model object which contains a multable state of the problem being constructed, and building an Algebraic Modelling Language without this incremental build of the model has not proved successful till now.
+JuMP is not built of functions, but of a model object which contains a mutable state of the problem being constructed, and building an Algebraic Modelling Language without this incremental build of the model has not proved successful till now.
 One day, we may get a powerful declarative DSL for mathematical optimization, but it has not come yet.